apullin/freesoc2_shield/README.md

 # freesoc2_shield
-A generic shield template for the FreeSoC 2 board
+A generic shield template for the FreeSoC 2 board.

+Work in progress!